 As part of the inspection, the inspector met with residents and staff members.
 The inspector observed practices and reviewed documentation such as personal plans, medical records, accident logs, policies and procedures.
-The inspector also reviewed questionnaires submitted by residents and families to the Authority's Regulation Directorate.

-To further inform the registration process, interviews were carried out with the person in charge, the team leader and other staff members.
+As part of the registration process, interviews were carried out with the person in charge, the team leader and other staff members.
 The inspector had interviewed the person authorised to act on behalf of the provider at a recent inspection.
 Interviews were also recently carried out with the Director of Operations and the Director of Services at the organisation's head office.

 Overall, the inspector was satisfied that residents received a quality service.
-The inspector found that care was provided by a committed team of staff.
+The inspector found that a committed team of staff provided care in sometimes difficult circumstances.
 There was evidence of a substantial level of compliance, in a range of areas, with the Health Act 2007 (Care and Support of Residents in Designated Centres for Persons (Children and Adults) with Disabilities) Regulations 2013.
-The quality of care and experience of the residents was monitored on an on going basis.
-Ample evidence was available that opportunities for new experiences and social participation were supported and facilitated.

 The inspector was satisfied that residents' social and health needs were met.
 The health and safety of residents and staff were promoted and protected and fire procedures were robust.
-Improvements previously required to the risk management policy had been completed and medication management practices were now in line with national guidelines.

 These matters are discussed further in the report.
-No actions were required from this inspection
+No actions were required from this inspection.